Read all you need to know about schools in Austria, including the different types of curricula, costs, and how to choose the right one for your child.

 When applying, you will have to submit certain documents, such as a photo, passport copy, previous grades, and teacher recommendations.
 Normally, you will then need to do an in-person interview.
 There is often a waitlist for the more popular public secondary schools.
 As such, you should plan to apply very early to your chosen school.

-On acceptance at a school, you will need to complete the enrolment process.
+On acceptance at a school, you will need to complete the enrollment process.
 At state schools, this is usually quite straightforward but involves a lot of paperwork.

 International schools in Austria